devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Procedure input/output, direct/indirect passings, local/global/own state: obvious notions
 for objects dealt with.

-Refinement: A concept C' refines a concept C, if whenever C' is satisfied for a set of types, C is also satisfied for these types.

-Memory, address, content, lengths: a set of words (values), each with an address and a content.
-Addresses are values of fixed address length, contents are values of fixed word length.
-Ex: Bytes in RAM accessed by e.g. 4-Byte addresses

 Properly partial or total object type: iff its value type is properly partial or total.

 Properly partial or total value type: if its values represent a proper subset of the abstract entities in the corresponding species, otherwise it is total.

+Refinement: A concept C' refines a concept C, if whenever C' is satisfied for a set of types, C is also satisfied for these types.

 Regular: a type concept corresponding to the definition of a regular type.